 Too many back and forths

 This happens frequently on Facebook posts: Two people completely unrelated to the image or original post topic having a conversation about, say, the upcoming weekend.
 Get a room, people!
+If a Facebook friend is getting too bothersome, know what happens when you block them.

 Long text messages (or multi-fire text)